Learning Design Transformed

 As a technical specification, the relevance of xAPI to developers is obvious, but xAPI is equally important to learning designers.
 You don’t need to understand all the details of the code, but you do need to understand the possibilities and how it all fits together. xAPI takes instructional design out of the SCORM box and enables a whole range of possibilities for the learning solutions you create.
 It’s important, and you need to know about it.

-The Understand section of this site explains xAPI and why it’s important.
+The overview section of this site explains xAPI and why it’s important.
 If you’ve not read that section yet, you should go back and do so.
 You’ll read that xAPI enables us to track any learning experience, supporting not just formal training inside the LMS, but real world training, informal learning, social learning and even job performance.

 xAPI enables the creation of products that enable you to do the things conference speakers have been saying for years that we should do, but we couldn’t because we didn’t have the tools to make it practical.
 Some learning technologists are predicting, for example, that as Virtual Reality becomes a consumer grade technology with a price tag to match, we’ll see a huge growth of virtual reality within learning technology, similar to the growth previously seen with mobile learning.
 Tracking learning experiences utilising this and other new technologies will rely on xAPI.

 You’ll also read about the power of xAPI to support learning analytics.
-It’s now possible to know which of our learning solutions changed behaviour and led to positive outcomes in our organizations.
+It’s now possible to know which of our learning solutions changed behavior and led to positive outcomes in our organizations.
 You can get data that proves the investment that you’re asking for is worthwhile.
 You can also see the activities you’re doing that aren’t worthwhile and stop doing them!
 This is a really big deal.

 This new world requires a new way of thinking, a resetting of assumptions, a paradigm shift.
 Many instructional designers have only ever worked with SCORM style e-learning that’s zipped up and uploaded to an LMS.
 With xAPI, this kind of e-learning might or might not form part of your solution.
 Either way, xAPI enables you to think broader than courses in your role as an agent for performance improvement in your organization.